ermaccer/mkoasm/README.md

 # Decompilation

-MKOASM is able to decompile functions for supported games using definition tables, there's a table with plenty of functions for every supported game (except MKvsDC) which should produce human readable output.
+MKOASM is able to decompile functions for supported games using definition tables, there's a table with plenty of functions for every supported game (except MKvsDC+) which should produce human readable output.